 - a) Boarding house development applications shall be accompanied by detailed site analyses to assist with the determination of local character.

-- b) A neighbourhood analysis should be completed to identify the desired future character of the neighbourhood.
+- b) A neighbourhood analysis must be completed to identify the desired future character of the neighbourhood.
 It is recommended that community consultation be undertaken as part of the analysis to determine aspirations for the future character.

 - c) Key elements that contribute to consideration of local and neighbourhood character include:

 - Surrounding land uses

 - Social and Historic Context

 - Scale

 - Built Form

 - Natural Environment

 - Density

 - Amenity

 - Safety and Security

 - Social dimensions and housing affordability

 - Aesthetics

-2) Built form, Scale and Appearance
+2) Built Form, Street Impact and Appearance

-- a) The entrance to the boarding house must be in a prominent position addressing the street. - b) New boarding houses shall not adversely impact upon solar access of adjoining properties. - c) Boarding houses shall be designed to have a sympathetic relationship with adjoining development.
+a) The entrance to the boarding house must be in a prominent position addressing the street.